RafaySystems/terraform-provider-rafay/docs/resources/cluster_override.md

 ### Nested Schema for `metadata`

 ***Required***

 - `name` - (String) The name of the resource.
 This must be unique in your organization.
-- `project` - (String) The name of the Rafay project the override will be created in.
+- `project` - (String) The name of the project the override will be created in.
 - `labels` - (Map) A map of string keys and values for organizing and categorizing overrides.
     Note: Same labels are required as shown in the examples.
   - For YAML based "rafay.dev/overrideType" : "manifestsFile"